volesen/orm-db-benchmark/README.md

 ## Conclusion
 In terms of choosing a REST stack for an API, some consideration has to be made when using MongoDB, wheter to use embedding or referencing for relationships, as embedding is more performant.

-Suprisingly, the reuslts indicate that Peewee is the more performant than SQLAlchemy in this context.
+Suprisingly, the results indicate that Peewee is the more performant than SQLAlchemy in this context.

 ## Footnotes
 <b id="f1">1</b> One-to-many relationships are modeled by embedded documents and reference fields respectivly for MongoDB.